chat-sdk/chat-sdk-ios/README.md

 3. Run ```Pod install```
 4. Copy the **GooglerService-Info.plist** file into your main project target folder
 5. Copy the following rows from the demo ChatSDK **Info.plist** file to your project's **Info.plist**
-  1. `chat_sdk`
+  1. `chat_sdk` row
-  2. App Transport Security Settings
+  2. `App Transport Security Settings` row
+  3. `URL types` row
+  4. `FacebookAppID` row
-  3. Privacy rows appropriate for your project (location, photo library, microphone, camera etc)
+  5. Privacy rows appropriate for your project (location, photo library, microphone, camera etc)
 6. Open the **App Delegate** add the following code to initialise the chat

   **Objective C**